brianglass/Tidey/README.rst

 Tidey - web UI for xtide
 =========================

-This package requires Django, Tornado, and xtide.
-The demo can be viewed at http://tidey.info
+This package requires Tornado and xtide.
+The demo can be viewed at http://tidey.info.